ferrocene/ferrocene/src/entities-and-resolution.rst

    #. :dp:`fls_z6qt9obbhhcg`
-      Try to locate a :t:`candidate named field` of the :t:`candidate operand type`.
+      Try to locate a :t:`candidate named field` of the :t:`candidate container type`.

    #. :dp:`fls_ljnjxex3u5o`
-      If such a :t:`candidate named field` exists, the :t:`named field access` resolves to that :t:`candidate named field` and :t:`field resolution` stops.
+      If such a :t:`candidate named field` exists, then the :t:`field access expression` resolves to that :t:`candidate named field` and :t:`field resolution` stops.

 :dp:`fls_nm06mru40tyg`
 A :t:`field access expression` shall resolve to exactly one :t:`field`.